How sharing Europe’s cultural heritage online impacts on, well, everything

 This post is part of the #SalonEuropa blog parade on the theme of Europe, organised by the Museum Burg Posterstein.

-EU policy says our cultural heritage is important
+European Union policy says our cultural heritage is important.

 The European Union dedicated 2018 the European Year of Cultural Heritage.
 Conceived to be for and about European citizens, it brings people together to discover a shared heritage and reinforce a sense of belonging to a common European space.

 ‘The aim [of the Year], therefore, is to make our citizens aware of the universal value of cultural heritage, material and immaterial, and recognise that it is the fourth pillar of sustainable development, a resource for personal growth and social cohesion, new economy and quality jobs, humanistic competencies that are intertwined with digital and scientific competencies, for responsible, sustainable tourism, innovative participatory management and contemporary artistic creation that must be encouraged.’

 Silvia Costa, former Chair of the European Parliament Committee on Culture and Education, in Cartaditalia — Special edition: 2018 European Year of Cultural Heritage (2017, vol.1, p.15).